Noymalkac/Deep-Generative-Models-Project/README.md

 The comparison code is in comparison_final.py

 The figures from the comparison results are located in the comparison_results folder.
-The figure and other file (like csv) from the original model and from the altered model are located in the folder Original and altered results.
+The figures and other files (like csv) from the original model and from the altered model are located in the folder Original and altered results.

+The comparison output code is in the file comparison_final.py.
+The total MSE code is located in the file MSE.py.

 ![Alt text](comparison_results/weights_comparison_epoch_49.png)